daattali/advanced-shiny/README.md

 This document contains a collection of various Shiny tricks that I commonly use or that I know many people ask about.

-Since I first learned about [Shiny](http://shiny.rstudio.com/) 2 years ago, I was always looking for how I can push Shiny to its limits and I enjoyed finding ways to work around common problems people were having (the harder the problem, the better!).
-I've built [many Shiny apps](https://daattali.com/shiny/) over these 2 years, both for myself and as a contractor for other people/companies, and throughout this time I developed a handy list of Shiny design patterns and tricks, and I present some of them here.
+Since I first learned about [Shiny](http://shiny.rstudio.com/) 2 years ago, I was always looking for ways to push Shiny to its limits and I enjoyed finding ways to work around common problems people were having (the harder the problem, the better!).
+I've built [many Shiny apps](https://daattali.com/shiny/) over these 2 years, both for myself and as a contractor for other people/companies, and throughout this time I developed a handy list of Shiny design patterns and tricks, some of which I present here.

 This also seems like an appropriate place to mention that I am available for hire, so if you need some help with anything Shiny, feel free to [contact me](http://deanattali.com/contact).